 Did You Receive Your Presidential Alert Test Today?
-If Not, FEMA Want To Hear From You
+If Not, FEMA Wants To Hear From You

 Using the same sort of emergency tone currently used for amber and weather alerts, this system replaces the previous Emergency Alert System (EAS), according to a previous Inquisitr article.
 However, the new system, known as Wireless Emergency Alerts (WEA), is different in that it will work wirelessly during an emergency.

 In addition, these Presidential Alerts will be able to be pushed directly onto your phone without an option for users to block the alerts.
-Although another previous Inquisitr article also shows ways in which users can attempt to block these notifications if they so wish to do.
+However, another previous Inquisitr article also shows ways in which users can attempt to block these notifications if they wish to do so.

 These Presidential Alerts are run by the Federal Emergency Management Agency (FEMA) and, as CNN points out, all major cell phone carriers are expected to participate in the new wireless system for emergency alerts.